 In that case, would that be one degree of separation in the Deaf world on Facebook?
 Who knows?
 Maybe.
 Let's explore the degrees of separation in real life.

-A case study: My Deaf parents' close Italian friends Sala and his wife came to visit us in Wroclaw, Poland, from Italy for a week in circa 1975.
-Sala is a close friend of Swedish-born American-resident Yerker Andersson who was Vice President of the WFD (World Federation of the Deaf) at that time.
-My father thinks he had met Yerker once but didn't know that Yerker was a close friend of Sala.
+A case study: My Deaf parents' Italian close friends Sala and his wife came to visit us in Wroclaw, Poland, from Italy for a week in circa 1975.
+At that time, Sala was also a close friend of Swedish-born American-resident Yerker Andersson who was Vice President of the WFD (World Federation of the Deaf).
+My father wasn't sure whether he had met Yerker once but didn't know that Yerker was a close friend of Sala.

-Years forward, Yerker and I chatted in Italy or USA or perhaps both (I don't remember which).
+Years forward after my family emigrated to Canada, Yerker and I chatted in Italy.
 Incidentally, he mentioned about a close friend Sala from Italy.
 Ah!
 I told him that my father is a close friend of Sala.
 Bingo, we connected.
 If it weren't for him to mention, we might not have known that we were connected.
-There are so much many interesting stories about 'small world' connections in the Deaf world.

 As for a hearing person in Deaf space following a typical introduction ("what's your name?"), Deaf community members may ask the usual questions "are you hearing?", "where did you learn ASL?", "who is your ASL instructor?" and bingo.
 Often an ASL student may be connected to a Deaf community member via their ASL instructor.